BlueAsuka/RAVEN/README.md

 `pip install -r requirements.txt`

 ##### Commands
-run `data_processing.py` for dataset construction
+For dataset construction
+`python data_processing.py`

-run `baseline.py` for comparison to other models
+For comparison to other models
+`python baseline.py 20kg -v`
+`python baseline.py 40kg -v`
+`python baseline.py -v -- -40kg`

+For running the raven model
+`python raven.py`
-run `raven.py` to run the raven model to get the results
+run to run the raven model to get the results

 ##### Notebooks
 `raven_demo.ipynb` for illustating the step-by-step process of the raven model.